Jodi Huisentruit's apartment

 It is situated at 550 North Kentucky Avenue in Mason City, Iowa.

-The abduction occurred in the parking lot outside of Building C, which is on the southern side of the complex.
+The evidence indicates that the attack occurred in the parking lot outside of Building C, which is on the southern side of the complex.

-Huisentruit was a news anchor for a local television station called KIMT.
+Huisentruit was a morning news anchor for a local television station called KIMT.

-This wasn't anything out of the ordinary for Jodi, as she had been late on a number of occasions in the past.
+This wasn't anything out of the ordinary for Huisentruit, as she had been late on a number of occasions.

-However, three hours later, there was still no sign of her.
+However, three hours later, there was still no sign of the anchor.
 Fearing that something might be wrong, the station contacted the police and asked them to perform a welfare check.

-When officers arrived at Jodi's apartment complex on North Kentucky Avenue, they immediately saw signs that a struggle had occurred.
+When officers arrived at the apartment complex, they immediately saw signs that a struggle had taken place.

-Her red Mazda Miata was still in the parking lot, and her belongings were scattered around it.
 Her high-heeled shoe, car key, earrings, and hair dryer were all found on the floor.
-There were also drag marks on the ground near her car, which indicated that someone may have grabbed the news anchor and pulled her away.
+There were also drag marks on the ground near her car, which indicated that someone grabbed the news anchor and pulled her away.

-The key for her Mazda was slightly bent.
-This raises the possibility that Jodi's attacker ambushed her from behind while she was trying to open her car door.
+The key for her Mazda was slightly bent—a sign that her attacker ambushed her from behind while she was trying to unlock her car door.

-Unfortunately, it appears as though these screams were largely ignored, as no one called the police or checked to see what was happening.
+Neighbors told investigators that a woman was screaming at roughly the same time that Huisentruit would have exited her apartment.
+Unfortunately, these screams were largely ignored, as no one in the complex called the police or checked to see what was happening.

-A forensic investigation of the crime scene uncovered a strand of hair and a partial palm print from Jodie's Mazda.
+A forensic investigation of the crime scene uncovered a strand of hair and a partial palm print from Huisentruit's Mazda.
 Other than that, there was very little evidence.

 Six years after her disappearance, she was legally declared dead.